MarvinTeichmann/seminar-pixel-exact-classification/Martin/READING_LIST.md

   segmentation - Cited by 822
 * Describing the Scene as a Whole: Joint Object Detection, Scene Classification and Semantic Segmentation
-* J. Shotton, M. Johnson, and R. Cipolla.
-Semantic texton forests for image categorization and segmentation.
-In Computer vision and pattern recognition, 2008.
-CVPR 2008.
-IEEE Conference on, pages 1–8.
-IEEE, 2008.
 * J. Shotton, T. Sharp, A. Kipman, A. Fitzgibbon, M. Finocchio,
   A. Blake, M. Cook, and R. Moore.
 Real-time human pose recognition in parts from single depth images.
 Communications of the ACM, 56(1):116–124, 2013.